 \subsubsection{Additional inputs}

 In standard GAN, the input to the generator is a noise sampled from a Gaussian distribution.
-To obtain conditional distribution, we include the task parameters as additional inputs to the generator.
-The task parameters in this case correspond to the desired end-effector pose, but other additional tasks are also possible.
+To obtain a conditional distribution, we include the task parameters as additional inputs to the generator.
+The task parameters here correspond to the desired end-effector pose(s), but other additional tasks are also possible.